IvesLiu1026/aoop-group6-boomerang/README.md

 ## Group 6 AOOP Project
 This repo aims to make a clone of Boomerang Fu using pygame.
-We will put the skeleton of the game here.
+We will put the main game here.

 - Objective
     - Movement